 DATE & TIMES: This four (4) hour seminar will be held on Saturday, September 15, 2018 at CMI (33825 Plymouth Rd., Livonia MI) from 8:00am to 12pm.

 RESTRICTIONS / PREREQUISITES: This course is open to any law-abiding US citizen who would not be prohibited from owning a firearm under federal law.

-INSTRUCTOR: Ben Sonstrom is the founder of STORM Training & Consulting, LLC.
-He began his public safety career in 1990 as a firefighter / paramedic in New England.
-He has been actively involved in Tactical Emergency Medical Support (TEMS) since 1999.
-Currently, Ben is a law enforcement officer in the State of Michigan and has experience policing some of America’s most violent neighborhoods.
-He is a sought-after law enforcement trainer in the disciplines of firearms and medical care.
-His extensive TEMS experience includes providing and overseeing tactical medical operations, instruction and curriculum development on the local, state, and national level.
-He developed the Critical Incident Casualty Management™ program and has provided instruction to public safety agencies throughout the United States.
-He is a member of the National TEMS Initiative and was an invited participant on a federal initiative to enhance national preparedness for Active Shooter and IED Incidents.
-In 2011, he was honored to be the recipient of the NTOA TEMS award.
+INSTRUCTOR: Ben Sonstrom, founder of STORM Training & Consulting, started his public safety career in 1990 and has been actively involved in Tactical Emergency Medical Support (TEMS) for over 20 years.
+Ben is currently a law enforcement officer and paramedic in Michigan and is a sought-after law enforcement trainer in the disciplines of firearms and medical care.
+His extensive TEMS and special operations experience includes participating in and overseeing tactical medical operations as well as instruction and curriculum development at the local, state and national level.
+Ben developed the Critical Incident Casualty Management™ program and has provided instruction to public safety agencies and civilian groups throughout the United States.
+He is a member of the National TEMS Initiative and an invited participant on a federal initiative to enhance national preparedness for Active Shooter and IED Incidents.
+In 2011, he was the recipient of the National Tactical Officer’s Association TEMS award.